 Where separated paths have been introduced the number of bike trips have doubled and trebled in some places.
-Overall the number of bike trips has increased by 82 per cent in the past 2 years.
+Overall the number of bike trips has doubled in the past 3 years.
 Commuter periods are peak cycling times, proving that it is being used as a viable get-to-work transport option.

 The City is also behind a series of bike-riding and bike-maintenance courses to ensure locals are armed with everything they need to be self-sufficient cyclists.